 However, the US nuclear arsenal is managed by the Department of Energy and a nuclear energy agency within it, not the Department of Defense.

-The US military regularly tests missiles that can be armed with nuclear weapons, but has not tested a nuclear weapon since 1992.
-Exactly what type of testing Trump is referring to is unclear, but the statement suggests that some type of change is necessary because other countries are testing weapons.
+The US military regularly tests missiles that can be armed with nuclear weapons, but has not tested nuclear weapons since 1992.
+Exactly what type of tests Trump is referring to is unclear, but the statement suggests that some type of change is necessary.

 Development projects

 Last week, Russian President Vladimir Putin announced that the country had successfully tested a nuclear-capable missile designed to reach targets around the globe.
-A few days later, claims emerged that the country had successfully tested an underwater drone, which could also be armed with nuclear weapons.
+A few days later, claims emerged that the country had successfully tested an underwater drone that could also be armed with nuclear weapons.

 Russia's tests have been criticized by the US government, with President Donald Trump calling them "inappropriate."
 Russia is currently believed to have six nuclear weapons development projects underway, The New York Times reports.